broadinstitute/2024-06-24-python-novice-lesson/episodes/07-cond.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 We can also combine tests using `and` and `or`.

-`and` is only true if both parts are true:
+An `and` expression is only true if both parts are true:

 ```python
 if (1 > 0) and (-1 >= 0):